 “Food,” he said.

-Thomas reached for the lunch wrapped in linen beside him and handed it out without hesitation.
-Lucas accepted it with both hands, like something precious.
+Thomas reached without hesitation for the lunch wrapped in linen beside him and held it out.
+Lucas accepted it with both hands, as though someone had just placed something breakable and sacred there.

 “Thank you,” he said.